Frequently Asked Questions

 What Is the Parent’s Role?

-We encourage parents of toddlers to get in the water for the first few lessons so that your child will experience less stranger and separation anxiety.
 Our goal for children of all ages is to establish a relationship of trust between your child and the instructor.
 Once this occurs, your child will learn to trust him/herself in the water and real progress begins.
+We encourage parents to watch lessons and provide support by praising their children for learning new skills.

 How Can You Teach a Baby Who Cannot Talk?